 The Nasher Sculpture Center announced the winners of the 2020 Nasher Artist Grants on Monday, awarding 10 North Texas-based artists each $2,000 to support various projects and provide much-needed financial support during the COVID-19 pandemic.
 The museum restructured the microgrants this year to reach twice as many local artists as it had in the past.
 The grants went to Sara Cardona, Janeil Engelstad, Julia Jalowiec, David Jeremiah, Cynthia Mulcahy, Nancy Newberry, Darryl Ratcliff, Raul Rodriguez, and Third Space DFW.

 For Jeremiah, the grant came as a last-minute surprise.
 The project that he submitted when applying for the grant is nearly complete and will go on view at Janette Kennedy Gallery July 7 through September 5.
-The installation, called “Offering,” is an act of communal mourning in response to the 2016 police killings and subsequent killing of Michael Xavier in Dallas.
+The installation, called “Offering,” is an act of communal mourning in response to the 2016 police killings and subsequent killing of Micah Xavier Johnson in Dallas.

-With “Offering,” the artist has created six altars with donation plates to represent the families of the five fallen police officers and Michael Xavier.
+With “Offering,” the artist has created six altars with donation plates to represent the families of the five fallen police officers and Johnson.
 The plates each bear a single word or punctuation mark, reading “Pay us to stay us.”
 Viewers will be expected to bring money to distribute among the memorial plates as they see fit.
 The money will accumulate over the two month exhibition period before Jeremiah offers each family their sum.

 “You know, numbers don’t lie.
 I’m trying to figure out whose loss and grief is worth most,” says Jeremiah.